truar/gcp-learning/gcp-cloud-architect-coursera/2-foundation/README.md

     * Auto restart
     * Live migrate
 * Per-second billing
-    * sustained used discount (the more you use, the less the hours is expensive)
+    * sustained used discount (the more you use, the less the hours are expensive)
 * Preemptible :
     * up to 80% discount
     * No SLA